 Walleye Fishing Tips, Tricks and Techniques

-- Use a Light Line – By using a light line (4 lbs. to 6 lbs. test) you’ll get less resistance and drag when using a lure.
+- Use a Light Line – By using a light fishing line you’ll get less resistance and drag when using a lure.
 This lets the walleye suck in the lure more easily and prevents you from getting a short strike.
 Remember, walleye inhale their prey most of the time and if that flow is prevented you’ll get a short strike.

 - Don’t Forget About Minnows – Minnows are one of the best live baits to use to catch walleye, especially when the water in cool and clear.
 A 2″ to 4″ minnow is sufficient when hooked behind the dorsal fin or through the lips by a #1 to #4 hook.
 Make sure to add a few split shots to your line and slowly reel in after you cast, only a turn or two per rep.

 - Use a Bottom Bouncing Rig – An L-shaped bottom bouncing rig is a great way to fish for walleye.
 As you retrieve your line the rig will bounce up and down off the bottom.
 This is a great way to attract walleye and give them an opportunity to do a hard strike, just make sure you go slow and steady.

 - Scent Matters – The presentation of your bait/lure/jig is very important, but so is the scent.
 Do your best to avoid getting man made and unnatural scents on your rig, this can easily tip off a walleye that something isn’t right.
 You can also use scent to your advantage by applying this liquid fishing attractant to your lure.

 - Stealth is Vital – When fishing for walleye from a boat you need to remember that walleye can detect when a boat pulls up, especially when it’s gas powered.
 Instead try coasting into your walleye hotspot from 40′ to 50′ out.
 You don’t want to give yourself away!